waqarabbas123/Simple-Quiz-Example-of-JS/README.md

-using logics of javascript i can make a simple quiz example. using structure for html and add some style with css and using javascript for logic .
+using logics of javascript i can make a simple quiz example.
+Using html for structure , css for style and js for logic .
+Concentrate in js beacuse  mostly use the logic of javascript  in it .